varikvalefor/matel/README.md

 Pull requests are welcomed.

 ## The Matel Room
 There exists a Matrix room such that this Matrix room is dedicated to Matel.
-See The Matel Room <`#johnnykissassSuckupfest:matrix.org`>.
+The Matel Room <`#johnnykissassSuckupfest:matrix.org`> is a Matrix room which is dedicated to Matel.